abelzhangyu1980/abel/SQL_Performance_Explained.md

 The index covers the entire query so it is also called a covering index.

 The index has a copy of the EUR_VALUE column so the database can use the value stored in the index.
 Accessing the table is not required because the index has all of the information to satisfy the query.

+Table Scans only occur against heap tables, tables without clustered indexes.
+With a clustered index,  we'd get a Clustered Index Scan, which is the equivalent of a Table Scan operation